kellton6075/User-Data-from-json-file/README.md

 Steps For Running This App:

 Step 1:
-Migrate to the project which you have extracted.
+Take clone of the project and move to the folder using

 cd user-data/